Diclofenac-or-Ibuprofen - Which is Best NSAID

 You can use it 2-3 times a day according to your doctor’s advice.

-Ibuprofen (Motrin or Advil) also belongs to the NSAID class and treats fever, headache, toothache, menstrual pain, muscle and backache, and arthritis in adults and children 6 months or older.
+Ibuprofen also belongs to the NSAID class and treats fever, headache, toothache, menstrual pain, muscle and backache, and arthritis in adults and children 6 months or older.
+It is available over-the-counter or with a prescription and taken after every 6-8 hours to reduce pain and inflammation.

 Are Diclofenac and Ibuprofen the Same?

-Although Diclofenac and Ibuprofen belong to the same drug class i.e. NSAIDs, they are not the same.
+Although Diclofenac and Ibuprofen belong to the same drug class, i.e. NSAIDs, they are not the same.
 There are some notable differences between them.
-Scroll down to explore these differences.
+Scroll down to explore these differences

 The similarities between Diclofenac and Ibuprofen are: